jugda/jugda.github.io/_posts/2025/2025-03-25-xz-the-day-the-internet-almost-died.md

 Roel has been a fan of compile-time checking.
 Together with Reinier Zwitserloot he is the inventor of Project Lombok, a compiler/IDE plugin to bring the java programming language into the next decennial.

+## Java build tooling could be so much better!

+### Abstract

+The Java language is known to be fast, safe, and easy, but Java build tools like Maven or Gradle sometimes don't quite live up to that standard.
+This talk will explore what _could be_: where current Java build tools fall behind modern build tools in other communities, in performance, extensibility, and ease of getting started.
+We will end with a demonstration of an experimental build tool "Mill" that makes use of these ideas, proving out the idea that Java build tooling has the potential to be much faster, safer, and easier than it is today.

+### Speaker

+{% include speakerpic.html speakerpic=page.speakerpic2 %}

+_Haoyi Li_ graduated from MIT, has built infrastructure for high-growth companies like Dropbox and Databricks, and has been a major contributor to the open source community with over 10,000 stars on Github.
+Haoyi has deep experience in the JVM and has used it professionally to build cloud infrastructure, distributed backend systems, programming languages, high-performance web applications, and much more.

 ## Sponsor